Central Virginia

 • 00:42:48

-And I guess maybe we should continue this discussion, or at least staff will help us with what the timeline is.
+And I guess maybe we should continue this discussion, or at least staff will help us with the timeline, is we can help, whatever.

 • 00:42:57

-Maybe we need an agenda on it and just thrash it out and talk about it, right?
+Maybe we need an agenda item, just to thrash it out and talk about it, right?

 • 00:43:03